nymtech/nym/clients/validator/examples/README.md

 npx nodemon --exec ts-node ./index.ts  --watch . --ext .ts
 ```

 That will give you a running daemon that watches for changes in TypeScript files.
+It will execute a series of actions in the blockchain and explain what it's doing in the console, so you can see how things work.

 Running `ts-node` on the index file would do basically the same thing, without a watcher.